GSU scholarship program

 - Students will be awarded a maximum of one scholarship per lifetime.

-Applicants may complete either the dependant or the member application form and return it to Grain and General Services Union with the following items:
+Applicants may complete either the dependent or the member application form and return it to Grain and General Services Union with the following items:

 - A letter of recommendation from a non-family member describing how the applicant’s participation in school, extra-curricular, and/or community activities make them a strong candidate for a GSU scholarship.